Birla Industrial & Technological Museum: History

-Chronicle of the BITM building

-While we all are aware of the famous building located at the heart of Calcutta, identified as Birla Park, many of us are not well-versed with its illustrious history.
-Until 1919, the Birla Industrial & Technological Museum site, established at 19A Gurusaday Road, was initially referred to as 18 Ballygunge Store Road.
-In 1898 the Tagores purchased it from Mirza Abdul Karim, citing sources.
-For most of her early life, Meera Devi, the fourth among Rabindranath Tagore's five children, experienced childhood in this residence.
-G.D.
-Birla purchased the land from Surendranath Tagore in 1919, and it became recognized as Birla Park.

 There were significant alterations once the Birlas acquired the property.
 The Tagores' home was dismantled, and architects N. Guin & Co. were commissioned to develop the significant architectural layout that visitors witness presently.
 It is a colonial adaption of a variety of European architectural designs.
 Several notable figures from the area of art, namely renowned Japanese painters Kakuzo Okakura, Yokoyama, Tikan, Hishida, and Katusta, came to see the Tagores during their reign.
 Revolutionary stalwarts of the era, such as Chittaranjan Das, Aurobindo Ghosh, Surendranath Banerjee, Rash Behari Ghosh, and Anandamohan Sen, were among the Tagores' guests.

 While the Birlas as the new proprietors, 19A, Gurusaday Road (Birla Park) remained a unique landmark for India's independence movement as G D Birla's intimate ties with nationalist stalwarts led Mahatma Gandhi, Motilal Nehru, Lala Lajpat Rai, and Pundit Madan Mohan Malaviya to Birla Park.
 Chiang Kai-Shek, former President of the Republic of China, first met Mahatma Gandhi here at Birla Park.